bernd-roth/WakeOnLan/README.md

     either choose "DELETE" the selected entry or "UPDATE"
 5. Within the main activity you can choose to delete all entries from the list and the database immediately
+6. Choose whether to import server/clients from CSV or Database
+7. Currently, waking up a group of servers/clients is only possible when server and clients have been imported to DB.